Harrison Audio: Harrison Systems

 Harrison has adopted Linux as the underlying technology for all of their products.
 The automation system, console surfaces, DSP processing, and audio routing all incorporate Linux at some level.
 Harrison has also collaborated with open-source developers on their Xdubber and Harrison Mixbus products which is based on the Ardour open-source workstation.

+Impact and accolades

+Over 1,500 Harrison consoles have been installed worldwide, presenting a significant percentage of the overall world market share for high-end audio consoles.
+The company founder, Dave Harrison, was inducted as a Fellow in the Audio Engineering Society for this technical contribution of the recording industry and in particular the first 32-bus "in-line" console.